geomagpy/magpy/README.md

         print(" Timesteps after trimming:", len(trimmeddata))

 The trim method will create a new datastream containing only data from the selected time window.
-There is another mainly internally used method `_select_timerange` which will do exatcly the same as trim but returns only the data array (ndarray) without any header information
+There is another mainly internally used method `_select_timerange` which will do exactly the same as trim but returns only the data array (ndarray) without any header information

         ar = data._select_timerange(starttime='2018-08-02T08:00:00', endtime='2018-08-02T09:00:00')